One of the questions we are often asked by readers, is what was our best money decision? The one that made Financial Freedom a reality?

-When we made that choice, we weren’t looking to leave our jobs.
+When we made that decision, we weren’t looking to leave our jobs.
 We just knew that our housing costs were a huge portion of our monthly expenses, and if we eliminated our mortgage payments, we would have more choice.

 We started by looking at our debt situation.
 At the time we had only four sources of debt.
 A small car loan at 0% interest, our principle residence mortgage, and two rental property mortgages.

-Finance lesson #182: 0% interest usually means that some other cost of the item has been inflated to account for that interest.
+Finance Lesson #182: 0% interest usually means that some other cost of the item has been inflated to account for that interest.
 It still pains me to think I fell for it back then.
 Ouch!

-The exception to this rule applies to portions of the residence being utilized to generate income.
+The exception to this rule applies to portions of the loan being utilized to generate income.
 (IE: a basement suite, space for a home business etc, but only proportionate to the space being used to generate the income.)

 In a 3000 sqft home, if you have a 1000 sqft basement suite, 1/3 of your mortgage interest becomes eligible as a tax write off.
 But of course there are limits on how much of your principle residence can be utilized for income purposes.

-So while we had some tax savings available in relation to the expenses on our primary residence, as a result of having both a suite and a small side hustle business, it certainly didn’t offset the exorbitant amount of interest we would pay over the life of our mortgage.
+So while we had some tax savings in relation to mortgage interest on our primary residence, because we had both a suite and a small side hustle, it didn’t offset the exorbitant amount of interest we would pay over the life of our mortgage.

 Could we invest our money elsewhere and make a higher return comparative to the interest rate we were paying on the mortgage?

 Over the long term (20-25 years) it was likely that we would create substantially more wealth by sitting tight, paying our base mortgage payment, and putting our excess cash into higher growth investments.

 But this wasn’t about having choice in 25 years.
 This was about having choice as quickly as possibly.
 Freeing up cash flow, and claiming the psychological win of having ZERO debt.
 For two people who hate having debt hanging over our heads – the value of that win was BIG.

-We also strongly believed that we would work harder and be more efficient at paying off the clear goal of eliminating our mortgage than the more abstract goal of saving and investing over 20-25 years.
+We believed that we would work harder and be more efficient at paying off the clear goal of eliminating our mortgage than the more abstract goal of saving and investing over 20-25 years.

 When we looked at the financial and psychological factors, it led us to a very clear answer.
-We were going to pay off our mortgage.

 The Mortgage Destruction Strategy

-So we wanted to avoid IRD penalties and stay within the pre-payment limits of our mortgage terms.
+We wanted to avoid IRD penalties and stay within the pre-payment limits of our mortgage terms.
 When we had started the mortgage we had elected to make accelerated weekly payments.